 Primary Source Information

-The American Board of Foot and Ankle Surgery (ABFAS) is the only foot and ankle surgery certification board recognized by the Council on Podiatric Medical Education (CPME) through the Joint Committee on the Recognition of Specialty Boards.
-The American Podiatric Medical Association (APMA) delegated responsibility to recognize specialty certifying boards in podiatry to the Council.
+The American Board of Foot and Ankle Surgery (ABFAS) is the only foot and ankle surgery certification board recognized by the Council on Podiatric Medical Education (CPME) through the Specialty Boards Recognition Committee (SBRC).

 In accordance with standards published by the National Committee for Quality Assurance (NCQA) and The Joint Commission, ABFAS conducts primary source verification of the podiatric medical school graduation, residency training completion, and state licensure for each ABFAS certified and board qualified podiatric surgeon.